cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 - testing folder
   - `wishlist_tests.py`
   - `wishlist_main.py`
+  - `user_tests.py`
+  - `user_main.py`

 ### 2. Check credentials
 Check the credentials in the `config.py` file and make sure that they match yours (i.e. the user and password match your MySQL workbench credentials.)

-### 3. Create dummy data within the DB
+### 3. Create Users & Wishlist DB with dummy data
 Open the `user_info_and_wish_list_db.sql` and `dummy_data.sql` scripts in MySQL Workbench and run these scripts so that the database and dummy data are created.
 Don't worry if you have already created these tables, the code is written to run only if the database does not already exist.

 ### 4. Run the app
-Run the `app.py` file on your Python IDE.
+Run the `app.py` file on your Python IDE and keep it running whilst running the tests.
 This file creates the connection with the API, so testing will only be possible once this file has been run.

-### Run the tests
+### 5. Run the tests
+#### Wishlist Tests
 Run the `wishlist_tests.py` file.
 This will run unit tests on the wishlist functions used in the `wishlist_db_utils.py` and `wishlist_main.py` files.
 The `wishlist_db_utils.py` contains functions called when running our application.
 The `wishlist_main.py`, however, is a file created to mock the UI and user inputs in order to test wishlist functions.
 Wishlist functions are primarily tested through the unit tests found in `wishlist_tests.py` and mocking input found in `wishlist_main.py`.

+#### Users Tests
+Run the `user_tests.py` file.
+This will run unit tests on the user functions used in the  `user_db_utils.py` and `user_main.py` file.
+The `user_db_utils.py` contains functions called when running our application.
+The `user_main.py`, however, is a file created to mock the UI and user inputs in order to test wishlist functions.
+Wishlist functions are primarily tested through the unit tests found in `user_tests.py` and mocking input found in `user_main.py`.

+3 - Run the user_db_utils.py within the scripts folder
+4 - Run the app.py file within the scripts folder (keep this running whilst running the tests) 5 - Run the user_main.py file within the testing folder